redhat-developer/app-services-cli/docs/commands/rhoas_service-account_create.md

 ### Options

 ```
-      --file-format string         Format in which to save the service account credentials (choose from: "env", "json", "properties")
+      --file-format string         Format in which to save the service account credentials (choose from: "env", "json", "properties", "secret")
       --output-file string         Sets a custom file location to save the credentials
       --overwrite                  Forcibly overwrite a credentials file if it already exists
       --short-description string   Short description of the service account